 When the whole world seems out of control, people can struggle to keep going mentally and emotionally.

 Not knowing what is wrong or why things are happening to you can add to the burden of health and cognitive issues following concussion or mTBI.

 When we know the causes of our struggles, we can begin to address them.
 It is well documented that lifestyle changes can reverse biological damage.
 If we can get the body back to health, we stand a greater chance of getting the brain back to health.

-The health of your brain environment is crucial to recovery and is dependent on your overall physical health, so when you read that exercise and fresh air are beneficial following a brain injury, it is worth taking notice of and making the appropriate changes.
+The health of your brain environment is crucial to recovery and depends on your overall physical health, so when you read that exercise and fresh air are beneficial following a brain injury, it is worth noticing and making the appropriate changes.

-Sleep is also a crucial factor in how well the brain will recover so if you are having problems it is essential to seek help and deal with these as early on as possible.
+Sleep is also a crucial factor in how well the brain will recover, so if you are having problems, it is essential to seek help and deal with them as early on as possible.

 The health of your brain environment is also a key factor in rewiring your brain and plasticity.

-Change your diet, and include prebiotics and probiotics and avoid foods that worsen inflammation.
+Change your diet, include prebiotics and probiotics and avoid foods that worsen inflammation.

-If you are post two years speak to your doctor about Introducing scientifically proven neuroprotectors such as black seed oil and omega-3.
+If you are two years post-injury or more, speak to your doctor about Introducing scientifically proven neuroprotectors such as black seed oil and omega-3.